-All properties within New York City that receive service from us are billed in the form of water and sewer bills.
+All properties within New York City that receive service from us are billed in the form of water and wastewater bills.
 Most properties are billed based upon consumption at the premises, which is measured by a water meter at the head of the water service pipe where it enters the building.
 Each property connected to the system should have at least one account.

 What does DEP do to ensure that my bill is accurate?